2018 dates (start in London) – 6 May, 3 June, 1 July, 29 July, 26 August, 23 Sept

 The tour starts at London Paddington railway station where we pick-up all guests from the clock on Platform 1.
 We then jump on the bus and travel the one hour to Windsor where we step inside the world of King and Queens and take in everything Windsor has to offer.
 Packed with regal history at every turn; home to the Queen, the site of Henry VIII’s grave and monarchs since 1066, Windsor is a “must see”.
 We walk around Windsor Great Park and then straight down the Long Walk into Windsor Castle itself.
 A maximum 6 miles but most people will walk 3-4 miles for a gentle start to your holiday.

 We head off on the Kennet and Avon canal for a wonderful flat walk, alongside the boats, stopping at the pubs and soaking up the atmosphere as the landscape slowly passes by.
-We pass over the majestic Dundas and Avoncliff aqueducts before finishing the walk for the day in Bath with its stunning architecture, Roman Baths and Jane Austen.
-With distances from 3-8 miles.
+We pass over the majestic Dundas and Avoncliff aqueducts before finishing the walk for the day in Bath with its stunning architecture, Roman Baths and Jane Austen’s house.

 A morning transfer into Devon, with 2.5 hours in the support vehicle and an afternoon walk along the Granite Way on the edge of the stunning Dartmoor National Park.
 The Granite Way is a wonderful way to unwind before the obligatory Devon Cream Tea and the night in the excellent George at Hatherleigh.
-An additional option to walk onto Dartmoor itself.
-Routes between 4-11 miles.
+There is an additional option to walk onto Dartmoor itself.

-Named after the otter in the book by Henry Williamson, the Tarka Trail is off road, flat and a delicious walk into the heart of North Devon.
+Named after the otter in the book by Henry Williamson, the Tarka Trail is a delicious off road and flat walk into the heart of North Devon.
 We start in Barnstaple and have coffee before walking on the trail towards the Bideford.
-We aim to be back at the George in Hatherleigh mid afternoon, giving some time for R+R. A distance between 4-8 miles.
+We aim to be back at the George in Hatherleigh mid afternoon, giving some time for R+R.

 Guests stay in the best 4* hotels in the Cotswolds and South West region, with unbeatable settings, wonderful accommodation and stunning food – just see Trip Advisor for the Port Gaverne Hotel.
 Further options are available for those who want to stay in a country cottage location or in a selection of hand-picked bed and breakfasts or pubs.